GDPR data subject rights & right to information

 Request for information via 2B Advice PrIME

 Another option is a software-supported solution.
 2B Advice PrIME can be used to answer a request for information promptly and process it within the company.
 In 2B Advice PrIME, requests can be received centrally via a ticket system and created as tickets.
-Separate workflows can be defined and stored for each type of data protection request (information, deletion, correction, revocation, etc.).
+For every type of data protection request (access, erasure, rectification, Revocation etc.), you can define and store your own workflows.
 In this way, company processes can be mapped in 2B Advice PrIME.

 A workflow assigns measures to individual employees in the company, which are processed by the respective employee.
-The company always has an overview of the processing status of the request for information and can intervene at any time if something is stuck.
+The company always has an overview of the processing status of the request for information and can intervene at any time if it gets stuck at any point.

 This software-supported processing means that all steps of the request for information can always be documented.
-In one measure, it is possible to set an internal deadline by which the information must be provided.
-By setting deadlines, the central point of contact can ensure that the request for information is processed within the statutory period.
+In one measure, it is possible to set an internal deadline by which the information must be available.
+The central point of contact can use deadlines to ensure that the request for information is processed within the statutory period.
 2B Advice PrIME also has extensive reporting functions that allow data protection requests to be monitored.
 The ability to fully document this process enables you to prove that you have done everything the law requires of you in the event of a dispute with the data subject.
 This also enables you to comply with the accountability requirement imposed on companies by Art.
 5 para.
-2 GDPR in data protection matters.
+2 GDPR.
+GDPR in data protection matters.

 The functions in 2B Advice PrIME provide employees with optimum support when processing requests.
 This means that requests for information are always under central control and the risk of penalties is minimized.